In self-betterment circles, you will hear constant references to self-esteem, but what is it?

 Get your brain used to positive thought patterns and the idea of granting your mind permission to think great things about itself.

 CREATE YOUR OWN BENCHMARK

 What is self-esteem?
-It is how you view yourself, and because of that only your own standards matter.
+It is how you view yourself, and because of this only your standards matter.
 Set yourself goals and work hard to achieve them – on your terms.
-Do not worry what others think.
-To reach this mindset, it can help to mute constant Insta-filtered updates on the faultless little lives of others, and instead to focus on feeding your inner voice positivity to work with.

 INVEST IN YOU